Configurational information measure of mesonic states in 4-flavor AdS/QCD: Conclusions

 \section{Conclusions}

 The DCE used in the context of the 4-flavor AdS/QCD took into account the experimental mass spectrum of the strange axial-vector mesons $K_1(1270), K_1(1400),$ and $K_1(1650)$, and of the family $f_1(1285)$, $f_1(1420)$, $f_1(1510)$, $f_1(1970)$, and $f_1(2310)$, to predict the mass spectrum of resonances with higher radial quantum numbers in both these meson families.
+This approach, besides having more precision than solving the EOMs to obtain the mass spectrum, is phenomenologically robust, since it relies on the experimental mass spectrum of both families in PDG \cite{pdg}.
 Some possibilities of identifying the obtained next generation of meson resonances to further meson states, in listings of the PDG, were addressed and discussed.
 This hybrid technique, taking into account the DCE of the meson resonances, computed from the energy-momentum tensor regulating the 4-flavor AdS/QCD, was implemented by the concomitant analysis of DCE-Regge trajectories of first and second type, extrapolating them for $n=6,7,8$, from the respective interpolation curves for the $f_1$ family, whereas $n=4,5,6$ was implemented for the $K_1$ family.
 Also, DCE-based techniques are more concise, if one compares them to the obtention of the mass spectra of different families of meson resonances in the pure 4-flavor AdS/QCD paradigm, which in general takes into account the eigenvalues of the Schr\"odinger-like equations, which come from the EOMs that governs the fields.
-The DCE protocol, in addition, has the advantage of taking into account more phenomenological aspects reported in the PDG \cite{pdg}.
-In fact, the DCE-Regge trajectories of first and second types are engendered upon the mass spectrum of the $K_1$ and $f_1$ meson families, experimentally measured and reported in the PDG.
+The DCE protocol, in addition, has the advantage of taking into account more phenomenological aspects, as it takes into account the mass spectrum of the $K_1$ and $f_1$ meson families, experimentally measured and reported in the PDG.
+An important improvement to the 4-flavor AdS/QCD model may be implemented by taking into account the backreaction of the dilaton onto the bulk geometry, by solving the Einstein-dilaton equations, emulating the relevant results in Ref. \cite{Li:2011hp}.
+Then, one could use the DCE analyses for the energy-momentum tensor of this new dynamical model.